daferro/Q2DTor/README.md

 The searching algorithm for systems
-_S10_ and _S19_ is not able to find one transition state (we recommned to generate the pdf file after executing _Q2DTor_ with th --findsp option to visualize this).
+_S10_ and _S19_ is not able to find one transition state (we recommned to generate the pdf file after executing _Q2DTor_ with the --findsp option to visualize this).
 Consequently, `Q2DTorTesting.py` will not execute _Q2DTor_ with the  --optsp argument.
 In these cases, the user should add the following line at the end of the `SXX/IOfiles/SXX.splist` file (XX=10,19):

-  - For XX=10:
+  - In 'S10/IOfiles/S10.splist':

     ```1 170.00 60.00 - NO S10_170_060```

-  - For XX=19
+  - For 'S19/IOfiles/S19.splist'

     ```1 130.00 70.00 - NO S19_130_070```